MatanFaigenblat/Cleaning-Robot/README.md

-# Cleaning-Robot
+# Supermarket cleaning robot
- A project I made during my college years about the Preliminary and specification design of a cleaning robot using SolidWorks environment with mathematical calculations.
+During my college years, I did a project about the preliminary and specification design of a supermarket cleaning robot using a SolidWorks environment with mathematical calculations.